 “Iota… what are you doing?”
 Francis asked.
 He approached Max and stared down at him and then at Luigi.
 “Who are these people?”

-Luigi let out an incomprehensible whimper as he ogled the tattoo, while Max stared up in confusion.
+Luigi let out an incomprehensible, while Max stared up in confusion.

 “This guy,” Iota said, kicking Luigi in the ribs, “apparently is the one who stabbed Francis with your resistor.”
 She nudged Maximallian with her foot.
 “At least, according to this guy.
 Which means guy number one knows where our resistors are.”

 Francis stared down at Luigi.
 “Were you the one who initiated me?”

 Luigi scrambled forward, grabbing Francis’s pants leg.
 “I-I had to.
 It was Feliciano.
 His pop.
 I owed ‘em too much money.
 I—”

 A woman with a tattoo on the left side suddenly bulldozed in and shoved Luigi backwards.
 She glowered at him before turning to assess Francis.
 But the boss’s eyes were glued to Luigi.